Amy, I was wondering if you could offer any help...[or anyone else]

 Any thoughts on how to get Baby to latch deeply and stop chomping down?
 I don't think she's chomping due to over active letdown.
 The chomping started from the get go.

-DD2: milk and soy protein intolerant, allergic to eggs, soy, peanuts, tree nuts, cats
+DD2: milk and soy protein intolerant, allergic to eggs, soy, peanuts, tree nuts, sesame, bananas

 MSPI Moms Check-In Blog